gawy/CarND-Advanced-Lane-Lines/writeup.md

 2. State.
 What I planned to do but did not get to was to wrap the pipeline code into a class.
 That would provide a good container to save state in between frame processing and allow for transparent logic of smoothing

-3. Smoothing was not implemented by me just by lack of time.
-Even so it is relatively simple thing to do: have an array of limited lenght that would accumulate values and then calculate average.